axelhahn/multidoc-generator/docs/30_Configuration.md

 ## 3rd level - sections -> # -> items

 An object in sections->[number]->**items** describes a single documentation of a product or process.
-You need one of the kess:
+You need one of the keys:

 * repo - {string} url to a git repo with https:// protocol; it will be cloned in ./tmp/ and Daux will be used to generate its docs below public_html/[NAME]